ernestoabad11/GUI-MODELO-ML-CURVA-DE-CAPACIDAD/Stream_lit/README.md

 ## Instructions

 ### Python
-For the latest streamlit versions, we need to have python 3.10 and higher installed *(as of Octobre 2022)*.
+For the latest streamlit versions, we need to have python 3.10 and higher installed

 ## Navigate to the project folder:

-`cd ifc-101-course/episode-09/streamlit-ifc-template/`
+`cd GUI-MODELO-ML-CURVA-DE-CAPACIDAD/`

 ### Install Dependencies